inucat/gba-mml-music-player/mml/AboutMMLStyle.md

 ##### `y`

-Noise clock divisor fed to 0x4000078 bit 2-0.
+Noise clock divisor fed to bit 2-0 of 0x4000078.

 The value can be between 0 and F (0 1 ..
 9 A B ..
 F).

 Corresponds to the parameter `d` of `RLN_div(d)` macro.

-If `y` is more than 7, it sets the counter step to 7 (default is 15).
+If `y` is more than 7, it implicitly sets the counter 7-step flag, and `d` will be `y & 0x07` (bit-wise AND).

 ##### `+`/`-`

-Both symbols set the counter step to 7.
+Both symbols explicitly set the counter step to 7.

 ##### `length`, `.`/`..`